yechend/sequence-ai-planning-rl/wiki-template/AI-Method-2.md

   For non-terminal states in rollouts, we apply a heuristic score to approximate win potential, enabling early backpropagation even if the game doesn't reach completion.

 - **Simulation Depth and Iteration Budget**
-  - Rollout Depth: Simulations proceed up to 5 combined turns (player + opponent), or until a win condition is detected.
+  - Rollout Depth: Simulations proceed up to 6 combined turns (player + opponent), or until a win condition is detected.
   - Iteration Budget:
-    - Up to 400 iterations per root node during the 15s pregame phase.
     - Runtime-limited to ~0.9s per move during gameplay, typically allowing ~50–100 iterations depending on board complexity.

 [Back to top](#table-of-contents)

 ### Experiments
-The initial performance of the model is winning 29 games out of 40 games (72.5%).
+The initial performance of the model is winning 22 games out of 40 games.
+When we develop the MCTS, we turn the FREEDOM = True, prevent any timeout errors.
+After that, we set up the time limit to under 1 second.

 We have conducted six experiments to test potential improvements: